 Stitch is a wrapper around a Cassandra database.
-It has a web application that provides read-access to the counts through an HTTP API.
-The counts are written to Cassandra in two distinct ways, and it’s possible to use either or both of them:
+It has a web application that provides read access to the counts through an HTTP API.
+The counts are written to Cassandra in two distinct ways, and it’s possible to use either one or both of them:

 - For real-time updates, Stitch has a processor application that handles a stream of events coming from a broker and increments the appropriate counts in Cassandra.

-- Calculated the expected totals
+- Calculated the expected totals.

-- Queried Cassandra to get the values it had for each counter
+- Queried Cassandra to get the values it had for each counter.

-- Calculated the increments needed to apply to fix the counters
+- Calculated the increments needed to apply to fix the counters.

-- Applied the increments
+- Applied the increments.

-Initially, Stitch only supported real-time updates and addressed this problem
+Initially, Stitch only supported real-time updates and addressed this problem with a MapReduce job,

-The Restorator that performed the following actions:
+The Restorator, which performed the following actions:

 Meanwhile, to stop the sand shifting under its feet,

-The Restorator needed to
+The Restorator used ZooKeeper.